-31. It can be i nferre ed fro m ] Paragı raph 1 that Deep Spring gs s strikes the author as being
+31. It can be inferred from Paragraph 1 that Deep Springs strikes the author as

-- A) peculiar and strange B) common and typical - C) innovative in education D) backward and conservative - 32.
-Who is in charge of the routine operation of Deep Springs? - A) Student bodies. - B) The board of trustees. - C) Sponsors of the college. - D) The democratic committee appointed by the tycoon. - 33.
-The motion to admit women was rejected by the court because \\\\\. - A) it didn't gain ample support from student-led committees - B) the college's trustees closed the door on it

-- C) few women students were fascinated by this idea - D) the court disapproved of the reinterpretation of "young men" - 34.
-The word "thwarted" in Paragraph 5 is closest in meaning to " - A) maintained
+J1. .
+It can be interfed from taragraph t that beep optings strikes the author as being A) peculiar and strange B) common and typical C) innovative in education D) backward and conservative 32.
+Who is in charge of the routine operation of Deep Springs?
+A) Student bodies.
+B) The board of trustees.
+C) Sponsors of the college.
+D) The democratic committee appointed by the tycoon.
+33. The motion to admit women was rejected by the court because A) it didn't gain ample support from student-led committees B) the college's trustees closed the door on it 34.
+C) few women students were fascinated by this idea D) the court disapproved of the reinterpretation of "young men" The word "thwarted" in Paragraph 5 is closest in meaning to " A) maintained B) hampered C) enhanced D) confirmed

-B) hampered

-C) enhanced

-- D) confirmed

 - 35. Which of the following is the best title of the passage?

 - A) Old All-male Ways Die Hard

 - B) Co-education Flourishes

 - C) Deep Springs-A Promised Land for Youngsters

 - D) Feel the Beat of Time at Deep Springs